wp-plugins/simple-membership/readme.txt

 https://simple-membership-plugin.com/

 == Changelog ==

+= 1.9.1 =
+- Added Turkish language translation to the plugin.
+The translation was submitted by Murat SEYISOGLU.
+- WordPrss 4.1 compatibility.

 = 1.9.0 =
 - Fixed a bug in the default account setting option (the option to do manual approval for membership).